Entries Tagged as: Books

 November 5th, 2011, Comments (18)

-Today, I finished up the cover and the bath time page for Annabelle's book that I started a few days ago.
+Today, I finished up the cover and the bath time page for A's book that I started a few days ago.
 I read her the first few pages and she seems to like it!

 I also worked a little bit on the larger painting I started on day 1.
 I also want to share a bit of creativity from my family history.
 My grandmother made this sweater for my future child, before she passed away and before her Alzheimer's disease got bad.
 I didn't know about it until my mom gave it to me at my baby shower last April.
-Today we put it on Annabelle and it fit perfectly.
+Today we put it on A and it fit perfectly.
 Thank you, Grandma!
 We love it!

-Day 2 – Book for Annabelle
+Day 2 – Book for A

 November 2nd, 2011, Comments (25)